Getting Started with High Performance Computing

 Interactivity refers to a way of working that allows you to see the results of your input immediately.
 On Bridges-2, you can work interactively through OnDemand or start an interactive session from a command line interface.
 In batch processing, your job will wait in a queue until it can run, and the results will not be available until it does.

 In OnDemand, applications like RStudio, Jupyter notebooks, and Matlab run in a graphical interface very similar to how they run on your laptop.

-Interactive sessions can be started by logging in to a login node directly through ssh or XSEDE single sign-on.
+Interactive sessions can be started by logging in to a login node directly via ssh.
 From a Bridges-2 login node, you will ask for a number of compute nodes to be allocated to you.
 When they are, you will be connected to the compute nodes and you will be able to type commands at the prompt and get an immediate response as soon as the command completes.
 When you are finished, you will type CTRL-D to end your interactive session.
 You will be returned to the login node.

 In batch processing, you must create a file, called a batch script, that contains all the commands you want to run.
 The batch script is submitted to the scheduler on Bridges-2 (called SLURM, more about that in the Running Jobs section of the Bridges-2 User Guide) and goes into a queue.
 At this point, you can log out of Bridges-2.
 Your job does not need further intervention from you.
 It will run as soon as there is room for it.
 When it does, a file containing the output from the job is written in your home directory.
 Other files, such as data results from the job, can be created also.
 You can check the output files whenever you like.
 You do not have to remain logged in to Bridges-2 until the job completes.

 For more information on working in an interactive session or submitting a batch job on Bridges-2, see the Running Jobs section of the Bridges-2 User Guide.